Magnolia (Playboi Carti song)

-"Magnolia" is a hip hop song by American rapper Playboi Carti.
-It was released on April 14, 2017, as the third single from his eponymous debut commercial mixtape Playboi Carti (2017).
-The song was produced by Pi'erre Bourne.
-The title is referring to the Magnolia Projects in New Orleans.
-The beginning is a sample from The Jamie Foxx Show, which is used as a producer tag for Pi'erre.
+"Magnolia" is a song by American rapper and singer Playboi Carti.
+It was released on April 14, 2017, as the third single from his debut commercial mixtape, Playboi Carti (2017).
+The title refers to the Magnolia Projects in New Orleans.
+Written alongside producer Pi'erre Bourne, the beginning is a sample from The Jamie Foxx Show, which is used as his producer tag.

 Music video

-A music video was released for the song on July 8, 2017 of 106 & Park.
+A music video was released for the song on July 8, 2017, of 106 & Park.
 It was directed by Hidji Films and features cameo appearances from song's producer Pi'erre Bourne, ASAP Rocky and the ASAP Mob, m14thew, harve (also known as xxwv), Slim Jxmmi, x.mofe, Southside, A Boogie wit da Hoodie, Don Q, Nav, Casanova, Smooky Margielaa, Juelz Santana and Cash, one of the XO members.
 The music video was filmed in New York City.
-The video has over 177 million views as of January 2023.
+As of May 2025, the video has gained over 218 million views.